JReko/toolbox/terraform-resource-import-helper/README.md

 ### Prerequisites

+- Ensure you have `hcl2json` installed on your system. [hcl2json GitHub Repository](https://github.com/tmccombs/hcl2json)
-- Make sure you have Terraform installed on your system.
+- Ensure you have Terraform installed on your system.
 You can find installation instructions [here](https://www.terraform.io/downloads.html).

 ### Script Parameters